garden-io/garden/docs/reference/providers/kubernetes.md

             # <hostname>/<namespace>/<image name>
             namespace: _

+            # Wether to use a secure connection (SSL) to connect to the registry.
+Uses a secure connection by default
+            # (insecure: false)
+            insecure: false

           # This is the buildkit cache mode to be used.
           #
           # The value `inline` ensures that garden is using the buildkit option `--export-cache inline`.
 Cache